zachjonesnoel/copa-america-partiql-demo/README.md

 # copa-america-partiql-demo

+For the implementation of PartiQL based SELECT statements, from the previous blog post, I've continued to develop queries for -

+- Getting all the teams for Copa America
+- Getting team info
+- Getting all the matches for Copa America
+- Getting all the matches played by a team

+A detailed implementation is available on

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - copa-america-partiql-demo - Code for the application's Lambda function.